Photo by Quetzal Photo: Natalie & Chris’ ceremony at Capilla de Todos Los Angeles (Hotel Xcaret)

 What is the difference between a legal/civil ceremony and a symbolic ceremony?

 A civil ceremony is simply a nonreligious, legal marriage ceremony presided over by a legal official instead of a religious one.
-A civil wedding is the only legally “recognized by the Mexican government” weddings in Mexico.
+A civil wedding is the only legally “recognized by the Mexican government” wedding in Mexico.

 If you choose not to have a legal/civil ceremony, you will be having what’s called a “symbolic” ceremony.
 A symbolic ceremony is not legally recognized and can be officiated or performed by anyone – a friend, family member, local officiant, any religious or non-religious figure, etc.